glomatico/gytmdl/README.md

 Download YouTube Music songs/albums/playlists with tags from YouTube Music in 256kbps AAC/128kbps Opus/128kbps AAC.

 ## Why not just use yt-dlp directly?
-While this project uses yt-dlp under the hood to download songs from YouTube Music, it has the advantage of utilizing [YouTube Music's API](https://github.com/sigma67/ytmusicapi) to get songs metadata, ensuring that you get the correct tags for your songs.
+While this project uses yt-dlp under the hood, it has the advantage of utilizing [YouTube Music's API](https://github.com/sigma67/ytmusicapi) to get songs metadata.
 This includes information such as track number, square cover, lyrics, year, etc.

 ## Setup
 1. Install Python 3.8 or higher